PyCQA/pydocstyle/docs/snippets/config.rst

 found, it keeps looking for one up the directory tree until one is found or uses the default configuration.

+``pydocstyle`` also has a `--config`` CLI option that takes precedence over the other config files in its specific directory.
+The specified config file only takes precedence over others in its own directory.

 .. note::

     For backwards compatibility purposes, **pydocstyle** supports configuration